pywbem/pywbem/docs/client/security.rst

 returns an :term:`X.509` server certificate to the client (unless anonymous ciphers are used, which is not recommended).

-Pywbem performs the following verifications on the server certificate returned by the WBEM server:

-* Validation of the server certificate against the CA certificates specified in the `ca_certs` parameter.
-This is done by the TLS/SSL components used by pywbem.
-* Validation of the server certificate's expiration date, based on the system clock.
-This is done by the TLS/SSL components used by pywbem.
-* Validation of the hostname, by comparing the Subject attribute of the server certificate with the hostname specified in the `url` parameter.
-  This is done by pywbem itself.
+Pywbem uses the `requests` Python package for communicating with the WBEM server, and thus delegates the validation of the server certificate to OpenSSL.

-If any of these validations fails, the WBEM operation methods of the :class:`~pywbem.WBEMConnection` object raise a :exc:`pywbem.AuthError`.
+If the validation of the server certificate fails, the WBEM operation methods of the :class:`~pywbem.WBEMConnection` object raise :exc:`pywbem.ConnectionError` with an according error message.

-If verification was disabled via the `no_verification` parameter, none of these validations of the server certificate happens.
+Validation of the server certificate can be disabled via the `no_verification` parameter of :class:`~pywbem.WBEMConnection`.
+Disabling certificate validation makes the communication of pywbem with the WBEM server vulnerable to man-in-the-middle attacks, because the identity of the server cannot be verified.

 .. _`Use of X.509 client certificates`: